prinzz06/git-tuts/Readme.txt

 git add docs/*.txt 	// add all txt files in docs directory git add docs/		// add all files in docs directory git add "*.txt"		//add all txt files in the whole project

+git diff
+lets you see what was added in the file if it has been modified Green is the newly added line